First-Hand Advice From Other Owner Operators

 Your truck will break down!
 Not only do you need good insurance but make sure it includes unlimited towing.
 Know what you are insured for and what is covered.
 Read the fine print and ask questions - whether you are working with a broker or not.
 The basic liability coverages should be similar across all insurance providers however depending on what you haul or what routes you drive.
 It’s important that your insurer understands your day-to-day duties.

 “Be fastidious about your paperwork,” says Jill C. Staying on top of your paperwork, keeping organized and knowing how to budget is incredibly important and if it’s not your strong suit, outsource it to someone else.
 Trucking is plagued by paperwork; it’s one of the reasons Relay Payments exists!
-Customers of Relay eliminate paper receipts and instead easily manage over-the-road payments using our mobile app.
+Customers of Relay eliminate paper receipts and instead easily manage over-the-road payments including lumper fee and buying diesel using our trucker mobile app.
 Chopper B advised keeping your house and personal bills separate from your trucking company as it’s a leading reason he has seen owner operators fail.
 He advises owner operators to “give your house a paycheck so you have consistent money coming in.”

-Relay Payments enables owner operators to make fast and easy over-the-road payments.
+Relay Payments enables owner operators to make fast and easy over-the-road payments and to find and book truck parking.
 Our solution is purpose built for the transportation industry, allowing you to make digital payments instead of using cash and checks, and provides you with a digital receipt.
-Download the Relay App for free and join our growing network of 250,000 drivers, owner operators and carriers.
+Download the Relay App for free and join our growing network of 300,000+ drivers, owner operators and carriers.